 Bisi Bele Huriyanna | Bisi Bele Bath

-Typical vegetables include shallots, green capsicum, carrots, peas, green beans, potato, drumstick, tomatoes, and/or eggplant.
+Typical vegetables include shallots or onions, green capsicum, carrots, peas, green beans, potato, drumstick, tomatoes, white radish, and/or eggplant.
 Peel the vegetables where necessary and chop or dice them before cooking.

 Today we have used yellow capsicum, shallots/onions, carrots, beans and peas, cut into 2cm lengths, approx 3 cups.
 Keep the capsicum and onions separate.

 0.5 cup rice – pooni or sona masori rice, or use basmati rice if that is what you have